-A Structure Plan brings together the inputs of a wide range of stakeholders, state agencies and service authorities to articulate a vision and future direction that provide Council, the community and existing and future businesses certainty moving forward.
+A Structure Plan brings together the inputs of a wide range of stakeholders, state agencies and service authorities to articulate a vision and future direction that provide both Council and community certainty moving forward.

-1.3 AIM AND PURPOSE
+1.3 Aim and Purpose

-The Diamond Creek Major Activity Centre Structure Plan (Structure Plan) has culminated from a review of the Diamond Creek twenty20 Major Activity Centre Structure Plan and Leisure Facilities Plan (September 2006).
+The Diamond Creek Major Activity Centre Draft Structure Plan (Draft Structure Plan) has culminated from a review of the Diamond Creek twenty20 Major Activity Centre Structure Plan and Leisure Facilities Plan (September 2006).
 The context for the Activity Centre has changed since the adoption of the Structure Plan in 2006.
 The review was required to meet the current and future needs of Diamond Creek.
-The Structure Plan aims to guide future planning and development in the Activity Centre.
-The purpose of the Structure Plan is to set an overall vision for the centre and objectives, strategies and design guidelines focused on:
+The Draft Structure Plan aims to guide future planning and development in the Activity Centre.

+The purpose of the Draft Structure Plan is to set an overall vision for the centre and objectives, strategies and design guidelines focused on:

 - land use activities and development;

 - built form character;

 - landscape and place activation;

-- movement and access: and
+- movement and access; and

-- · community and leisure.
+- community and leisure.